Do you want to love bourbon, but aren’t sure where to start? This Beginner’s Guide will help you learn How to Drink Bourbon!

 After you’ve tasted a few kinds of bourbon, go ahead get creative!

-Try any of bourbon cocktails pictured in this post, and let me know which is your favorite in the comments.
+Try any of bourbon cocktails listed below, and let me know which is your favorite in the comments.

 Want even MORE bourbon cocktail ideas?
 Try these: